alanhwu/SaveStates/README.md

 main thing to take note of is the section under `scripts`, which defines commands such as `npm start` (which you use to start the project).

+### `start_db.js`
+This file contains the script necessary to locally host our databases (in `databases/`) at `localhost:3001`, as well as allow for interaction with the databases.
+There are functions to query the databases, as well as add/change/remove items from them.

 ### `src/`
 This folder contains the source files for the various webpages, which are written mostly in JSX.
-Chief among these is `src/index.js`, which defines a lot of the interactions between the actual webpages.
+Chief among these is `src/index.js`, which uses routes to define how all of the webpages link to each other.

 #### `src/index.js`
 This file utilizes `Routes` from the `react-router-dom` dependency to redirect